Independent Australian brokerageSydney-basedFree 15-min discovery callNo fees to clients

 2. the procedure to complain about the refusal.

-13. How can you seek to correct your personal information?
+How can you correct your personal information?

 1. the reason for such refusal; and